 From 2008 to 2012, Andrea was music editor at the Twin Cities' premier alt-weekly, City Pages, where she managed dozens of freelance writers, recruited new talent, shaped the tone of the music section, researched and wrote extensive cover stories, interviewed national acts, created the award-winning Gimme Noise blog, and wrote a whopping 2,472 posts.

 In January 2012, she moved to Minnesota Public Radio to found the Local Current Blog.
 In 2015 she created The O.K.
 Show podcast, an intimate interview series where she talked heart-to-heart with musicians about music, mental health and their real-life struggles.
-And in November 2015, she was named host and producer of The Local Show.
-She’s on the Current (89.3 KCMP FM) every Sunday night from 6-8 p.m., exploring Minnesota’s local music scene, past and present, and hosting artists for in-studio performances and interviews; she also continues to write relentlessly about both emerging local artists and the ongoing legacy of Prince.
+And in November 2015, she was named host and producer of The Local Show and spent the next six years exploring Minnesota’s local music scene, past and present, on the airwaves.

 Her first book, Got to Be Something Here: The Rise of the Minneapolis Sound, chronicles the Twin Cities funk and soul scene from the 1950s-1970s and traces a generation of political upheaval, racism, rebellion, and artistic passion that paved the way for Prince and his genre-blurring new sound.
 It was released in October 2017 by the University of Minnesota Press and was honored with a Minnesota Book Award.